-The Early College Program Summer Institute at the School of the Art Institute of Chicago offers two- and four-week sessions beginning in June and July.
+The Early College Program Summer Institute at the School of the Art Institute of Chicago offers two- and four-week summer camp sessions for teens beginning in June and July.
 Read More!

 Ideas matter.
 At SAIC, we believe meaning and making are inseparable.
 Our studios are laboratories, where conceptual thinking, art making, design, and creative writing skills are developed and strengthened.
 The Early College Program (ECP) Summer Institute provides high school students the necessary creative freedom to develop a structured dialogue between ideas and process.
 Mirroring the methods and practices of contemporary artists, designers, and writers, students choose courses within focused disciplines, yet retain opportunities to freely explore media in order to develop strong, portfolio-quality work.
-Students are encouraged to explore a wide variety of materials and processes to discover new ways of defining their creative practice.
+Teens are encouraged to explore a wide variety of materials and processes to discover new ways of defining their creative practice.

 Why ECP Summer Institute?